- The Importance of Sleep (Quality)

 The Eight Sleep mobile app is feature-rich yet intuitive to use.
 From the initial setup process to checking out my previous night’s sleep performance in the morning, all the settings and data are easy to find and manipulate.

-The home screen shows a prominent on/off button that allows you to quickly turn the mattress’ cooling/heating system on or off.
+The home screen shows a prominent on/off button that allows you to quickly control the mattress’ cooling/heating system.
 Right below, you can fine-tune the temperature settings for the various stages of sleep.

 Additionally, you can change your desired bed and wake-up times and customize the smart alarm settings.